Purple – Bird – Spirituality/Faith

 Purple represents higher power or creator and the bird symbolizes flight to the creator.
 Birds were originally thought to be messengers from the Heavens since they appeared to come “from above”.
+The tree/wood is maple.

-Blue – Ash – Education
+Blue – Sky – Education

 Brown – Deer – Business